Orange Nut Bread

 - 2 large eggs

 - 1 cup orange juice

 - 1/4 cup butter, melted

-- Pour into two greased 8-in. x 4-in. loaf pans.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into two greased 8x4-in. loaf pans.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pans for 10 minutes before removing to a wire rack to cool completely.
-Yield: 2 loaves (12 slices each).

 I cook extensively from Taste Of Home cookbooks and magazines and the cooking times are always very accurate; however, for this bread, I think the cooking times are way off.
 I checked the bread at 50 minutes and it was very overdone and dried out.
 I made the recipe again the following day, added a teaspoon of orange extract to increase the orange flavor which I felt was lacking, and checked the bread at 40 minutes.
 It was much improved, but could have come out even a few minutes earlier.